TsuKpa/analog-angular-blog/src/content/creating-a-pre-rendered-home-page-with-angular-and-scully.md

 seo:
   metadescription: >-
     Learn how to start transitioning Angular sites to the Jamstack.
 In this tutorial, we pre-render homepage content using Scully and store assets on the cloud.
 Get up and deployed in no time!
-  metatitle: Create Fast, Pre-rendered Pages in Angular using Scully - TsuKpa's Blog
+  metatitle: Create Fast, Pre-rendered Pages in Angular using Scully - NQNam's Blog
 publish: true
 ---